 DIRECTV Stream is the new way to stream live channels from AT&T. You’ll get unlimited DVR recordings and 65+ channels (including local channels), and on-demand content for $69.99 after a free trial.
 You can try out DIRECTV Stream for free by clicking on the button below.

-Sling TV is the cheapest option amongst the live TV streaming apps, with plans starting at $35/mo.
+Sling TV is among the lowest-cost live TV streaming apps, with plans starting at $40/mo.
 They offer a mixture of channels including AMC, CNN, Comedy Central, Disney Channel, ESPN, Fox News, HGTV, TBS, and TNT, depending on your plan.
 In certain markets they offer local Fox and NBC affiliates– make sure to check your channel lineup before signing up.
-To try it out for free for three days and confirm the channels offered, click on the button below!
+For more info on Sling TV, check out our article here!

 How to Watch Local Channels Without Cable Wrap-Up